davewalker5/RC2014/Programs/LCD/README.md

 ### Static Message

 Run `static_message.bas`, then enter the message to display when prompted.
 The program writes up to two lines of text, filling the first line before continuing onto the second.
 Any text beyond the capacity of both lines is ignored.

+### Blinking Message

+Run `blinking_message.bas`, then enter the message to display.
+The program writes up to two lines using the same layout as `static_message.bas`, then repeatedly disables and restores the visible display.
+Command 8 blanks the LCD without erasing display memory, so the original message reappears when command 12 enables the display again.

+The visible and blank intervals both default to 300 loop iterations.
+Change `DL` on line 50 to adjust the blinking speed.

 ### Scrolling News Ticker